Pastel_pink_peach_dried_flower_bouquet_fb30 Sd

 Spring is about renewal — and your dried flower displays should reflect that.
 Whether you’re doing a full seasonal swap or just adding a few fresh stems to an existing arrangement, a lighter palette and softer textures will transform how your home feels.

 For spring-ready arrangements, the Grace Bouquet captures the season’s fresh palette beautifully, while the Isabella Bouquet offers a soft, pastel take on spring styling.
+For a smaller arrangement perfect for bedside tables or desks, the Penelope Bouquet brings gentle spring tones into compact spaces.

 For one of spring’s most iconic stems, see our complete guide to pussy willow.
 Browse our spring dried flower collection and bring the season inside.